GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 - Exercise builds on prior-knowledge of Sketch Map Tool.
 Make sure [Exercise 1](https://giscience.github.io/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.html#sketch-map-tool-exercise-1-workflow-exercise) has been done before or knowlege on the background on Sketch Map Tool is there.

-- GIS Beginners-level: no specific knowledge about QGIS /uMAP required
+- GIS Beginners-level: no specific knowledge about QGIS/uMAP required

 :::
 ::::